Notice Regarding Evidentiary Hearings and Foreclosure Trials Set Before Senior Judges

-If you have an Evidentiary Hearing or Foreclosure Trial set before a Senior Judge in Courtroom 4A in June 2020, please read the following notice carefully.
+If you have an Evidentiary Hearing or Foreclosure Trial set before a Senior Judge in Courtroom 4A, please read the following notice carefully.

 If you have not received a notice by U.S. mail or e-service with the Zoom meeting ID and password, please email CAD-SRJDTrials@pbcgov.org for the call-in information.
 Please include the case number and the hearing/trial date in the subject line of the Email.

 All evidence must be pre-marked and originals submitted with any responses and papers upon which the parties intend to rely for their scheduled hearings.
-The Pre-marked Evidence/Hearing Notebooks and/or Final Judgment package must be received by the Court 7 days in advance of the hearing and addressed to:
+The Pre-marked Evidence/Hearing Notebooks and/or Final Judgment package must be received by the Court 7 days in advance (unless court order states otherwise then follow instructions in that specific court order) of the hearing and addressed to:

 Court Administration/Senior Judge